Products and Platforms

 - Supports future pilot deployments

-Development is underway to transition NICS from development hardware into a stable, integrated PCB-based control module designed for repeatable evaluation, partner demonstrations, and pilot deployments.
+NICS is transitioning from development hardware into a stable, PCB-based control module designed for repeatable evaluation, partner demonstrations, and pilot deployments.

 - Transitioning NICS to a unified embedded control board